Overwatch seasonal events

-Overwatch and Overwatch 2 are online team-based first-person shooters developed by Blizzard Entertainment, and released worldwide in May 2016 and October 2022, respectively.
-Players select from one of over 40 heroes, broadly classified into the three roles of Tank, Damage, and Support, and work with their team to attack or defend map objectives.
+Overwatch and Overwatch 2 (later rebranded as just Overwatch in February 2026) are online team-based first-person shooters developed by Blizzard Entertainment, and released worldwide in May 2016 and October 2022, respectively.
+Players select from one of over 50 heroes, broadly classified into the three roles of Tank, Damage, and Support, and work with their team to attack or defend map objectives.
 Each hero has a unique set of weapons, abilities, and skills, which players use to coordinate with their team to overpower the other.
 Overwatch supports both casual and ranked matchmaking, as well as a rotating set of arcade modes, and the game has since become a popular esport, featuring the Overwatch League that started in 2018.
 The game has been both a critical and financial success for Blizzard, exceeding over 30 million players and obtaining over USD1 billion in revenue within its first year.

 To support ongoing interest in the game, Blizzard has run several seasonal events, typically coinciding with worldwide events and holidays.
 These events last for two to three weeks, updating levels to incorporate elements of that theme, and provide new game modes along with the opportunity to buy items with credits or acquire them through the game's loot box system.
 Players keep their earned character cosmetic options after the event ends, but the rest of the themed elements return to normal.